codyjroberts/p2-424/README.md

 After completing the stacked area chart, I (Cody) realized that a streamgraph might have been a bit more interesting.
 We could have used another metric, like unemployment, for the width of the chart to provide a perhaps more meaningful visualization.

+# License
+This project is released under GNU GPLv3